Sengolda/linux-commands/README.rst

 :cp: Copy files or directories.
 :mv: Similar to `cp` command but it removes it from the diretory you moved it from.
 :where: An aliases of `which` command.
+:rm: Remove a file, use the `-r` flag when removing directories/folders.